emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 high.
 This technique has been widely used by many Linux distributions to distribute images and has been very effective with minimal effort.

-# Rule 4: Store data in open formats {-}
+# Rule 4: Store Data in Open Formats {-}

-To maximize accessibility and long-term value, it is preferable to store data in formats whose specifications are freely available.
-The appropriate file type will depend on the data being stored (e.g. numeric measurements, text, images, video), but the key idea is that accessing data should not require proprietary software, hardware, or purchase of a commercial license.
+To maximize accessibility and long-term value, it is preferable to store data in formats that have freely available specifications.
+The appropriate file type will depend on the data being stored (e.g., numeric measurements, text, images, video), but the key idea is that accessing data should not require proprietary software, hardware, or purchase of a commercial license.
 Proprietary formats change,